rg-wood/salt-lion/README.md

 Some [equipment](#equipment) can give you [Gear Dice](#gear-dice) that can be added to the roll.
 Rolls involving this talent are [aggravated](#aggravated-rolls), and are typically [opposed](#opposed-rolls).

-#### Memory of Ages

-You have lived a hundred lifetimes, and can plumb the depths of your centuries-long memories.
-However, you risk reliving past traumas.
-You can push WITS rolls related to any kinds of lore (history, religion, etc.) twice, not just once like other characters.
-You gain a bonus equal to the level of this talent to these rolls.

 #### Necromancer